icub-tech-iit/documentation/docs/icub_operating_systems/icubos/bios.md

 ## How to set the max power (TDP) of the processor

 Set the TDP to 10000 (10w).
-See page 65 of the user manual of the board for more details https://www.kontron.com/downloads/manuals/c/come-ckl6_user-guide_rev-1.5_2020-07-23.pdf?product=146491
+See page 65 of the user manual of the board for more details, which you can download from https://www.kontron.com/en/products/come-ckl6/p146491.

 ## USB Legacy support